Have you ever sent a LinkedIn connection message, only to be met with deafening silence? We’ve all been there.

 [Your Name]

-Discussing common challenges in a specific industry area fosters a sense of shared experience and understanding.
-It's a strategy that not only builds rapport but also invites collaboration or the sharing of insights, setting the stage for a professional relationship.
+It's an approach that not only builds rapport but also invites collaboration or the sharing of insights, setting the stage for a professional relationship.

 Template 6: General Networking Message